 The NIS2 directive – who is affected?

 NIS2 strengthens cybersecurity management across the board.
 The main factors that determine the applicability of the regulation’s requirements are the size of the business and the criticality of the industry.
 NIS2 defines the energy industry as a critical industry, among others, which means that even district heating is subject to the requirements.
-This means that it affects all operators in the timber industry that produce district heating.
+This means that it affects all operators in the wood industry that produce district heating.
 Indirectly, it also affects operators who supply raw materials to energy plants.
 Thus, by now at the latest, the majority of wood industry factories need to consider the requirements of the directive in their operations.

 An essential part of maintaining the cybersecurity structures is the personal liability of management.